Spirik/GEM/README.md

   *Type*: `char*`
   Title of the menu page displayed at top of the screen.

-  > **Note:** there is no explicit restriction on the length of the title: if it's more than 30 characters, it will overflow to the next line.
-It is possible to accommodate multiline menu titles by enlarging `menuPageScreenTopOffset` when initializing `GEM` object.
+  > **Note:** there is no explicit restriction on the length of the title.
+However, AltSerialGraphicLCD and U8g2 vesrions handle long titles differently.
+If title won't fit on a single line, it will overflow to the next line in AltSerialGraphicLCD version and will be cropped at the edge of the screen in U8g2 version.
+In case of AltSerialGraphicLCD it is possible to accommodate multiline menu titles by enlarging `menuPageScreenTopOffset` when initializing `GEM` object.

 #### Methods